quantmind/pulsar/README.rst

 * Create an issue at https://github.com/quantmind/pulsar/issues with pull request for the **dev branch**.
-* Alternatively, if you need to report a bug or an unexpected behaviour, make sure you include a [mcve](http://stackoverflow.com/help/mcve) in your issue.
+* Alternatively, if you need to report a bug or an unexpected behaviour, make sure to include a mcve_ in your issue.

 A good ``pull`` request should: